ta-ulyanava/Playwright-JavaScript-Test/README.md

 ## Overview

 This project provides automated E2E tests for the **Salary Insights** form using **Playwright**.
 Users select a role and a country to view salary estimates.
-Tests cover positive flows (valid selections) and negative cases (missing country selection).
+Tests cover positive flows (valid selections) and negative cases (missing country selection)..

 Built for fast feedback, clean structure, and easy extension.